kunaljainwin/auto_wisher/readme.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out to `your-email@example.com`.
+For any queries, reach out to @repo-owner.